Waxolunist/christian.sterzl.info/resources/content/blog/vim-as-ide-for-python.md

 [GCC 4.9.2]
 ```

-YouCompleteMe uses internal jedi, which is an autocomplete library for python.
+YouCompleteMe uses internal jedi, which is an autocomplete library for Python.
 Thus Vim should be
 compiled with the `+conceal` flag.
 If Vim is not compiled with this flag, the parameter
 recommendation list may not appear when typing open brackets.